Udhaya013/CodeLSC-Samples/Load-on-Demand-Lazy-Loading/README.md

-# Implementing Load-on-Demand and Lazy Loading in Custom Dropdowns
+# Implementing Load-on-Demand and Lazy Loading in Custom Dropdowns | JavaScript | CodeLSC

 When creating a custom dropdown that interacts with a large dataset from a remote data source, it is crucial to optimize the performance of the dropdown control.
 This article outlines a solution that combines load-on-demand and lazy loading techniques to efficiently load data into the dropdown, enhancing user experience and performance.